Swordelf2/bar_widgets/notes.md

 ## Later

 # TODO
-guard_main_factory
-command_retain_first
-Shift+y - cancel first command
-Maybe
-Shift+y - assist main factory
-Alt+i - select combat builder
-Shift+8 - cancel all commands except current one
-Skip all commands except current one
-Alt-P to always center on cam even from overview
+scenario: select a builder, queue up commands and guard factory then select BP around, cancel all their commands Shift+8 and then Shift+y But then all the builders commands get canceled as well

 Cancel/Skip all orders except current one
 Double tap to also cancel queued commands